Share

 How Do I Avoid Re-Inventing the Wheel?

-Leverage the power of checklists by turning image optimization into a documented, repeatable process that can be executed by anybody.
+Leverage the power of checklists by turning image optimization into a documented, repeatable process that anybody can execute.
 Your exact requirements will naturally vary, but start with this 5-step outline for your checklist and refine from there:

-We hope this article has given you some useful pointers on optimizing your WordPress images.
-It’s a key step to build into your workflow and one of the simplest ways of quickly seeing improved user engagement, higher search rankings and an increase in mobile traffic on your site.
+We hope this article has given you useful pointers for optimizing your WordPress images.
+It’s a key step to build into your workflow and one of the simplest ways to quickly see improved user engagement, higher search rankings, and an increase in mobile traffic on your site.

 Image Credits: Joey Gannon, Yug, Jay8g, Brocken Inaglory, Tage Olsin